adriennebohlmann/DecisionTrees_on_Gravity/README.md

 Randomness is in various places - intentionally so!
 Therefore results will vary from running the code repeatedly, but mean results from cross-validation will not vary much.

 One tweak:  Zero trade is about 25% in the data.
-In order to improve results, statification in train-test-split ensures that this share is equal in both test and train data.
+In order to improve results, stratification in train-test-split ensures that this share is equal in both test and train data.

 mean cross validated Test-R2 from
 * RandomForestRegressor(n_estimators=200, max_depth=52): 63%